 Any government that we in place is going to be corrupt.

-Hey so your thought is even if Iraq is toppled and even if Iran takes it over or Al Qaeda if it becomes a new outpost, the American people aren't going to care.
+Hey, so your thought is, even if Iraq is toppled, and even if Iran takes it over, or al-Qaeda, if it becomes a new outpost, the American people aren't going to care.

-There's no way anybody will chalk whatever happens in Iraq up as it to a defeat because nobody cares.
+There's no way anybody will chalk whatever happens in Iraq up as to a defeat because nobody cares.

-If we are if we are leaning as far right as possible we agree with neutrality as a nation not policing up every country because I understand strategically why Iraq is beneficial.
+What I'm saying is based upon principle, if we are leaning as far right as possible, we agree with neutrality as a nation, not policing up every country.

-Well no wait it's too late for that though.
+Well, no, wait, it's too late for that, though.

-I mean we're we're there we went there we conducted operation we liberated a place we toppled the leader it's it's that it's it's moot now to discuss whether or not we as conservatives believe in neutrality.
+It's moot now to discuss whether or not we as conservatives believe in neutrality.

 That's what the Taliban did in Afghanistan.

-I'm looking at this one article and apparently there is no rape in Sharia law.
+I'm looking at this one article, and apparently there is no rape in Sharia law.

-It's actually the girl's fault for...
+It's actually the girls' fault for that's exactly right.

 I mean, they can be beheaded.